The UK’s growing herd of VCT and EIS-backed unicorns

 Past performance is not a guide to the future.

-Gousto is still currently in the Hargreave Hale AIM VCT portfolio, so VCT shareholders will have some exposure.
+Octopus Titan VCT fully exited Zoopla in February 2017.
 The VCT has announced its intention to launch a new offer – you can register your interest online.

-Experienced investors could get exposure to companies like Gousto also by investing in MMC Ventures EIS Fund, which is currently open for subscription.
-Gousto is unlikely to be part of the portfolio of a new investor in the EIS service.
+Experienced investors could get exposure to companies like Zoopla (albeit not Zoopla itself) by investing in Octopus Ventures EIS, which is currently open for subscription.

-Dubbed the “Intel of AI”, Bristol-based unicorn Graphcore has created a new generation of microchips, designed specifically for machine learning and artificial intelligence.
-Graphcore’s Intelligence Processor Unit accelerates machine learning model training by a factor of up to 100x compared with current systems.
+Dubbed the “Intel of AI”, Graphcore created a new generation of microchips, designed specifically for machine learning and artificial intelligence.
+Graphcore’s Intelligence Processor Unit accelerates machine learning model training by up to 100x compared with current systems.

 The business was founded in 2016 by experienced entrepreneurs Simon Knowles and Nigel Toon, who sold their previous semiconductor business, Icera, to NVIDIA for $367 million.
-In late 2016, Graphcore raised its first round of funding from a host of high-profile venture capital firms, including Amadeus Capital Partners, which backed the business within its Early-Stage EIS fund.
+In late 2016, Graphcore raised its first round of funding from a host of high-profile venture capital firms, including Amadeus Capital Partners, who backed it within its Early-Stage EIS fund.

 Past performance is not a guide to the future.